mh1830/bookstore_grupp2/README.md

 Bookstore_grupp2
 ================

-Developing a new administrative system for österslätts papper och böcker and Carl-Christian (iz gonna be really kewl)
+Developing a new administrative system for österslätts papper och böcker and Carl-Christian

-Jättenajs!
-And not only kewl but najs too!
-No entiendo ni pisca detto!
-I don't know spanish.
-SNART ÄR DET JUL!
-Ska klippa hans toung.
+Let's be serious for now.